btcrabb/CAP-Automated-Pipeline/README.md

 > conda activate CAP
 ```

 Next, it is necessary to install the local version of nnUNet.
-To do so, enter I suggest using pip and the provided setup.py files by entering the code below:
+To do so, I suggest using pip and the provided setup.py files by entering the code below:

 ```
 > cd nnunet
 > pip install -e .
-> cd ..
 ```

 ### 2.0 Download Trained Models